mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 }
 ```

-*Reducer* is a function which takes current state, applies *Action* to the state, and generates a new state.
-Generally, *reducer* or *composition of reducers* is a single place where your app mutates the state.
+*Reducer* is a function that takes current state, applies *Action* to the state, and generates a new state.
+Generally, *reducer* or *composition of reducers* is the single place where your app should mutate the state.
 The fact that the only one function can modify the whole app state is super simple, debuggable, and testable.
 Here is an example of our reduce function.

 ```swift
 typealias Reducer<State, Action> = (inout State, Action) -> Void